MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/common-failures-for-usb-tests-in-the-windows-hck.md

 ---
-Description: Common failures for USB tests in the Windows HLK.
+description: Common failures for USB tests in the Windows HLK.
 title: Common failures for USB tests in the Windows HLK ms.date: 04/20/2017 ms.localizationpriority: medium